 Nominations are currently being accepted.
 Click HERE for the criteria and nomination form.
 Nominations can also be made ONLINE.

-Congratulations to this year's Enlightenment Award recipient
+Congratulations to the 2022 Enlightenment Award Recipient

-For its outstanding contributions in 2019 that enhanced the public’s understanding of and decreased the stigma associated with mental illness.
+For its outstanding contributions in 2021 that enhanced the public’s understanding of and decreased the stigma associated with mental illness.

-To learn more about LifeAct visit http://lifeact.org
+To learn more about Adapt for Life, visit https://www.adaptforlife.org/

 For the Ohio Psychiatric Physicians Association's (OPPA) Annual Psychiatric Update, the OPPA and OPPF invite all OPPA members, Resident/Fellow members and medical students to participate in the poster presentation portion of the meeting.
 A poster presentation is an excellent way for members and medical students to communicate your research and your understanding of a topic in a short and concise format, which includes a poster presentation and a brief (2-3 minutes) explanation.

 The OPPA is now accepting abstracts for consideration to display a virtual poster presentation during the upcoming Annual Psychiatric Update in the spring of 2023.
 If the abstract is accepted, the presenting author(s) are required to attend the meeting.

 - Members and residents/fellows must be an OPPA member.
 Medical students must be members of the American Psychiatric Association.

 - Submission areas may include research reports, research in-progress, case reports, and posters that have already been presented elsewhere within the past year.